-So, I've decided to put together a list of independent game developer resources.
+This is a list of independent game developer resources.
 Stuff that an indie game developer can use to help complete a game.
-This includes all aspects, from content to business and legal, etc. The goal is to list things that everyone can use.
+This includes all aspects, from content to business and legal, and beyond.
+The goal is to list things that everyone can use.
 If you know of a local attorney or accountant that you really like, post it in the comments below.
 I'm mostly interested free resources, or people willing to work on an indie budget.

 Note that none of these sites or products are personally endorsed by me unless I say otherwise.
 These are just links I happen to have, and based off of suggestions.